Skip to content

 Sliding scale

-Full list from SAMHSA: Medicare; Medicaid; Private health insurance; State corrections or juvenile justice funds; State education agency funds; Cash or self-payment; State-financed health insurance plan other than Medicaid
+Full payment list from SAMHSA: Medicare; Medicaid; Private health insurance; State corrections or juvenile justice funds; State education agency funds; Cash or self-payment; State-financed health insurance plan other than Medicaid

 Contact & Location